 “Don’t push yourself so hard that it’s unpleasant because you’ll remember that, and it can make a difference.”

-“Lack of time is often the number one barrier to physical activity, but time is complicated.
-Because what many people mean is that, ‘With the time I have, that’s not what I want to do with it.”
+“Not making time for it is often the number one barrier to physical activity, but time is often complicated.
+What many of us mean is that, ‘With the time I have, that’s not what I want to do with it.”
 It’s perfectly understandable but just because everyone is jumping over the cliff, doesn’t make it alright for you to do the same.

-While many people’s ‘priorities’ include binge-watching Netflix, Rhodes says many successful exercises actually combine the two activities.
+While many people’s priorities include binge-watching their favorite tv shows, many successful exercises actually combine the two activities.
 Hence, why you’ll see tv’s lined up at most gyms across Toronto and elsewhere.

-He suggests turning on the television with your workout, so you can catch up on your favourite programs without losing valuable exercise time.
+He suggests turning on the television with your workout, so you can catch up on your favorite programs without losing valuable exercise time.

-“A habit is a psychological construct where a behaviour starts to become tied to certain contextual cues,” he says.
+“A habit is a psychological construct where a behavior starts to become tied to certain contextual cues,” he says.

 So when exercise becomes a habit, it becomes something brought on by cues, rather than motivation.